Can Chickens Eat Apples? (Peel, Seed, Core, Flesh)

 It’s bad for your chickens to be obese.
 Obese chickens usually have health complications.
 This is because the extra fat in their bodies hinders body temperature regulation and makes their livers more fragile.

 In extreme cases, the livers burst, and the chickens die.
 However, eating apples keep your chickens from becoming obese.
-Apple contains fiber that will keep your chickens satiated and from eating every time; as such, regulating their weight.
+Apple contains fiber that will keep your chickens satiated and from eating at every time; as such, regulating their weight.

 Bowel movements